A true story of the mystery package that inspires a young Australian girl to travel to South Africa and create her true freedom-to-travel lifestyle.

 "Yes!
 It was for me!"
-I looked at the post-mark.
+I looked at the postmark.
 It said "WA".
-My package had traveled all the way from the other-side of Australia.
+My package had travelled all the way from the other side of Australia.
 How exciting!
 It was from my beloved Nanna.
-I had hardly met this old woman in person but I loved her dearly.
+I had hardly met this old woman in person, but I loved her dearly.
 She would send me letters laced with lavender perfume along with photographs of herself so I would never forget her - and I never did.

 As I hurriedly tore the big envelope open, I was oblivious to how much this surprise package would play in inspiring a young girl's heart to know the world and its amazing people.

-Inside the package I could see the cover of a massive scrapbook made thick as a novel.
-I pulled it from the bubble-wrap and started to leaf through its pages.
-In an instant I was hooked, captivated.
-Each page had been lovingly filled, jammed-packed with intriguing pictures of different people and places from around the world.
-Each picture had been carefully cut-out from a magazine or book with the caption left on.
+Inside the package, I could see the cover of a massive scrapbook made as thick as a novel.
+I pulled it from the bubble wrap and started to leaf through its pages.
+In an instant, I was hooked, captivated.
+Each page had been lovingly filled, jam-packed with intriguing pictures of different people and places from around the world.
+Each picture had been carefully cut out from a magazine or book with the caption left on.

-Back then there was no YouTube or Google or Wikipedia.
-I didn't have a computer and what the heck was the Internet?
+Back then, there was no YouTube, Google, or Wikipedia.
+I didn't have a computer, and what the heck was the Internet?
 My Nanna didn't have a lot of money for expensive gifts either, but she did have a big heart with a lot of love for me.
-Did she ever know that each time I leafed through her scrapbook she took me to far-away places I'd never imagined?
+Did she ever know that each time I leafed through her scrapbook, she took me to faraway places I'd never imagined?

-My eyes opened wide as I was enthralled by exotic people and places.
+My eyes opened wide as exotic people and places enthralled me.
 I saw Thai dancers with beautiful golden tiaras.
 I saw the Amazon jungle and many amazing colourful birds.
-I read about the tribal people of Africa with their faces painted and chunky jewelry.
-I saw English rose gardens, the Grand Canyon and many fascinating animals - springbok, giraffe, bears, deer and lion.
+I read about the tribal people of Africa with their faces painted and chunky jewellery.
+I saw English rose gardens, the Grand Canyon, and many fascinating animals - springbok, giraffe, bears, deer, and lion.
 I was fascinated and delighted.

-I have just returned from my first travel to South Africa where I went on my first ever African Safari.
-While we rode out at sunrise, I thought of my Nanna constantly and how all those years ago, she inspired me to look for and love the many varieties and differences found in the world around us.
+I have just returned from my first trip to South Africa where I went on my first ever African Safari.
+While we rode out at sunrise, I thought of my Nanna constantly and how, all those years ago, she inspired me to look for and love the many varieties and differences found in the world around us.